-Appendix B: Statement of comprehensive income presented in two statements
+Appendix B: Statement of profit or loss and other comprehensive income presented in two statements

-The main body in these example consolidated financial statements presents the statement of comprehensive income of one statement (see guidance note to the consolidated statement of comprehensive income).
+The main body in these example consolidated financial statements presents the statement of profit or loss and other comprehensive income of one statement (see guidance note to the consolidated statement of profit or loss and other comprehensive income).

-In this appendix, the alternative of presenting the 'statement of comprehensive income' as two statements is presented (using the nature of expense method).
+In this appendix, the alternative of presenting the 'statement of profit or loss and other comprehensive income' as two statements is presented (using the nature of expense method).

-Disclosure requirements, however, remain unchanged (see guidance note to the consolidated statement of comprehensive income).
+Disclosure requirements, however, remain unchanged (see guidance note to the consolidated statement of profit or loss and other comprehensive income).

-In general, the notes to the financial statements will need to be tailored so that they refer to the statement of comprehensive income and not the income statement, where appropriate.
-For example, tailoring is necessary to reflect that discontinued operations are shown as a separate line item in the statement of comprehensive income (see Note 4.10).
+In general, the notes to the financial statements will need to be tailored so that they refer to the statement of profit or loss and other comprehensive income and not the statement of profit or loss, where appropriate.
+For example, tailoring is necessary to reflect that discontinued operations are shown as a separate line item in the statement of profit or loss and other comprehensive income (see Note 4.10).
 However, it should be noted that the term profit or loss continues to apply.

-The illustrative two statements of comprehensive income are shown on the next two pages.
+The illustrative two statements of profit or loss and other comprehensive income are shown on the next two pages.